aschei/aschei.github.io/source/_posts/2015-02-22-tool-dilemma.markdown

 comments: true
 categories:
 ---
-If you write enterprise-size software in Java, you ran further or later into a dilemma regarding tools.
+If you write enterprise-size software in Java, you ran sooner or later into a dilemma regarding tools.

 On one hand you know that using IDEs like Eclipse drives efficiency and adds